 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Tags: 1001 new worshiping communities, administrative services group, committee on mission responsibility through investment, coronavirus, covid-19, dakota presbytery, judith wellington, mid councils committee, mission engagement and support, Mission Program Grants, moving forward implementation commission, office of public witness, office of racial and intercultural justice, office of the general assembly, office of theology and worship, outreach to the world committee, pentecost offering, presbyterian foundation, presbyterian hunger program, presbyterian mental health ministry, presbyterian mission agency, presbyterian mission agency board, property and legal committee, rev. dr. diane moffett, rev. dr. ray jones iii, rev. rosemary mitchell, rev. tricia dykers-koenig, Special Offerings, synod of lakes and prairies, theology formation and evangelism, warren lesane jr.
+Tags: 1001 new worshiping communities, administrative services group, committee on mission responsibility through investment, coronavirus, covid-19, dakota presbytery, judith wellington, mid councils committee, ministry engagement and support 2, Mission Program Grants, moving forward implementation commission, office of public witness, office of racial and intercultural justice, office of the general assembly, office of theology and worship, outreach to the world committee, pentecost offering, presbyterian foundation, presbyterian hunger program, presbyterian mental health ministry, presbyterian mission agency, presbyterian mission agency board, property and legal committee, rev. dr. diane moffett, rev. dr. ray jones iii, rev. rosemary mitchell, rev. tricia dykers-koenig, Special Offerings, synod of lakes and prairies, theology formation and evangelism, warren lesane jr.

 Ministries: Theology, Formation & Evangelism, Camps and Conferences, Mission Engagement and Support, Mission Program Grants